-8 Any Canadian federal government department or ministry of state. any body or office listed in Schedule 1 of the Access to Information Act, and any parent Crown corporation or wholly-owned subsidiary of such a corporation within the meaning of section 82 of the Financial Administration Act will be required to report under the Act.
-Furthermore, any corporation or unincorporated organization (including a trust or partnership that: (a) has a place of business in Canada, does business in Canada or has assets in Canada and that, based on its consolidated financial statements (i) has at least \$20 million in assets; (ii) has generated at least \$40 million in revenue; and (iii) employs an average of at least 250 employees: (b) is listed on a stock exchange in Canada: or (c) is otherwise prescribed by any regulations that may accompany the Act, which have not yet been released, will be required to report under the Act.
-The Act also notes that the government institutions and private sector entities described previously must be engaged in (a) producing, selling or distributing goods in Canada or elsewhere, where "production of goods" is defined as the "manufacturing, growing, extracting and processing of goods;" (b) importing goods produced outside of Canada into Canada; and (c) controlling an entity engaged in any of the foregoing activities, where "control" is defined as any direct or indirect control or common control in any manner (consequently a parent company that controls one or more subsidiaries, in the manner prescribed by the Act, will be required to report on the activities of these subsidiaries).
+6 Any Canadian federal government department or ministry of state, any body or office listed in Schedule 1 of the Access to Information Act, and any parent Crown corporation or wholly-owned subsidiary of such a corporation within the meaning of section 82 of the Financial Administration Act will be required to report under Bill S-211.
+Furthermore, any corporation or unincorporated organization (including a trust or partnership that: (a) has a place of business in Canada, does business in Canada or has assets in Canada and that, based on its consolidated financial statements (i) has at least CAD \$20 million in assets, (ii) has generated at least CAD \$40 million in revenue and (iii) employs an average of at least 250 employees; (b) is listed on a stock exchange in Canada; or (c) is otherwise prescribed by any regulations that may accompany Bill S-211, which have not yet been released, will be required to report under Bill S-211.
+Bill S-211 also notes that the government institutions and private sector entities described previously must be engaged in (a) producing, selling or distributing goods in Canada or elsewhere, where "production of goods" is defined as the "manufacturing, growing, extracting and processing of goods"; (b) importing goods produced outside of Canada into Canada; and (c) controlling an entity engaged in any of the foregoing activities, where "control" is defined as any direct or indirect control or common control in any manner (consequently a parent company that controls one or more subsidiaries, in the manner prescribed by Bill S-211, will be required to report on the activities of these subsidiaries).

-9 The report must set out a number of matters in relation to the entity's prior fiscal year, including: (a) the steps taken by the organization to reduce and prevent the risk of forced labour or child labour being used in the organization's business and supply chains; (b) the organization's structure, activities and supply chains; (c) the organization's policies and due diligence processes in relation to forced labour and child labour; (d) the parts of the organization's business and supply chains that carry a risk of forced labour or child labour being used, and the steps it has taken to assess and manage that risk; (e) any measures taken to remediate any forced labour or child labour; (f) any measures taken to remediate the loss of income to the most vulnerable families that results from any measure taken to eliminate the use of forced labour or child labour in its activities and supply chains; (g) the training provided to employees on forced labour and child labour; and (h) how the organization assesses its effectiveness in ensuring that forced labour and child labour are not being used in its business and supply chains to ensure that any risks associated with forced labour or child labour are promptly addressed and mitigated.
+supply chains; (b) the organization's policies and due diligence processes in relation to forced labour and child labour; (c) the parts of the organization's business and supply chains that carry a risk of forced labour or child labour being used, and the steps it has taken to assess and manage that risk; (d) any measures taken to remediate any forced labour or child labour; (e) any measures taken to remediate the loss of income to the most vulnerable families that results from any measure taken to eliminate the use of forced labour or child labour in its activities and supply chains; (f) the training provided to employees on forced labour and child labour; and (g) how the organization assesses its effectiveness in ensuring that forced labour and child labour are not being used in its business and supply chains.